Kosher Restaurants in Brooklyn

 How do kosher scores work for Brooklyn restaurants?

-Each restaurant gets a 0–100 confidence score based on official certification, menu analysis, and community surveys about meat-dairy separation and kitchen standards.
+Each restaurant gets a 0–100 confidence score based on official certification and menu analysis for meat-dairy separation and kitchen standards.